 - A homestay

 Those interested in studying abroad with The Experiment in International Living can create an online account to gain access to more information, as well as a Parent Portal.

 Rotary Youth Exchange

 Rotary International offers the Rotary Youth Exchange, an opportunity for around 8,000 students a year to experience another culture.
-Since it's a smaller program sponsored by individual rotary clubs, it does not offer as many amenities as larger study abroad programs, but it does offer students the opportunity to study in around 85 different countries.
-The structure of the program has students spending an entire year studying abroad, during which time they may live with multiple host families.
+Since it's a smaller program sponsored by individual Rotary clubs, it does not offer as many amenities as larger study abroad programs, but it does offer students the opportunity to study in around 100 different countries.
+The structure of the program has students spending up to an entire year studying abroad, during which time they may live with multiple host families.
 Due to the nature of the program, students can select a list of top destinations or a general region, but the final destination will vary based on the availability of host families.
 Despite the inability to pick exactly where you go, many students have posted favorable reviews of the program online.